lesterpereira/INFM600/README.md

     This dataset is a derivative of the Howard County Data Portal (https://data.howardcountymd.gov) hosted by the Howard County governement.

-    From the original dataset, only information necessary to answer the question related to the the geo location of the age      restricted houses and the demoogrphic information of the people, the geo location of the floodplains has been maintained.
+    From the original dataset, only information necessary to answer the question related to the the geo location of the age, restricted houses and the demoogrphic information of the people, the geo location of the floodplains has been maintained.
 This includes Name, Address, City, State, Zipcode, Phone_Number, Minimum Age, Geometric_Location etc.

     The dataset is released in the framework of INFM 600, Information Environments, Fall 2015, at the University of Maryland iSchool, http://ischool.umd.edu/mim.